Scientology status by country: Denmark

-Egypt

-Scientology has no official presence in Egypt because non-monotheistic religions are not recognized.
-In 2002, a couple was arrested on "contempt of religion" charges for trying to establish a branch.
-A few Scientology-published books have been circulated under the guise of being "secular" or "non-religious", including Dianetics: The Modern Science of Mental Health, and as of 2023 there is a Narconon center in the country.

 Finland

 Scientology is not officially recognized as a religion in Finland.
 An application by the Church of Scientology to be registered as a religious body was denied by the Ministry of Education in 1998 on the grounds that "the known nature of the activities is not public worship in the sense meant by the law on freedom of religion".
 The denial was issued after the Church "had failed to comply with a request for more information".